syncfusion-content/javascript-docs/js/Grid/Context-Menu.md

 ##Custom Context Menu

-The Grid control has support to customize the context menu items using the `customContextMenuItems` property of the `contextMenuSettings`.To define the `customContextMenuItems` action by using `contextClick` event at Grid.
-The following code example illustrates you on how to create Custom Context Menu.
+The Grid control has support to customize the context menu items by using the `customContextMenuItems` property of the `contextMenuSettings`.To define the `customContextMenuItems` action, use `contextClick` event in the Grid.
+The following code example explains you on how to create Custom Context Menu.

 {% highlight html %}